 Pacific Crest Trail (Mount Laguna Section) Guide

-Hike a Legend: Experience the Pacific Crest Trail in Mount Laguna Guide
+Hike a Legend: Experience the Pacific Crest Trail on Mount Laguna Guide

 Transportation

-Accessing the PCT in Mount Laguna is easiest by car.
+The Mount Laguna section of the PCT is accessible by car.
 From San Diego, take I-8 East to Sunrise Highway (Highway S1).
-Several trailheads along Sunrise Highway provide access to the PCT, including those near Mount Laguna Village and Penny Pines.
-Parking is available at these trailheads, but it can be limited, especially during peak season.
-Consider carpooling or arriving early to secure a spot.
+Several trailheads along Sunrise Highway provide access to the PCT.
+Parking is available at designated trailhead parking areas.